“When two consultants get together, it’s usually a joyful conversation”

-And when I say lower, you know, from my, I, I typically, you know, um, typically with board retreats, unless it’s part of a larger strategic planning process, we’re not doing a five-year plan, um, just at the retreat alone.
+And when I say lower, you know, from my, I typically with board retreats, unless it’s part of a larger strategic planning process, we’re not doing a five-year plan, um, just at the retreat alone.
 So, you know, so essentially, you know, but, but focusing on things that are our higher-level issues, now you’re focused on the fire and every high-level issue you’re going to talk about deals with that fire.
-Um, I will also share with you, Carol, that every single organization signs the agreement.
-They don’t have any question about it and it, Oh, and almost invariably in a, typically, typically it, it, I’d say it’s 50% of the time, about 10 days before the retreat, I’ll get an email from the board chair.
-And your and your people don’t.
-People don’t, people don’t know.
+I will also share with you, Carol, that every single organization signs the agreement.
+They don’t have any question about it and it, Oh, and almost invariably, I’d say it’s 50% of the time, about 10 days before the retreat, I’ll get an email from the board chair.
 That may not know that we can see each other.

 Dolph Goldenburg (28:16)

 I see you’re nodding your head.
 I got an email from the board chair, the executive director Dolph can we meet for just 30 minutes during lunch?
 And because it’s in the agreement, I’m able to say, well, it’s in our agreement that you’ve agreed not to do this.
 And the reason it’s in the agreement is, in my experience here, all the negative things that will happen, I’d like to suggest that you all at the retreat either schedule a time in the following week to meet to discuss this hot button issue or if it’s really genuinely on fire that you talk about it in the next 10 days.
 But no, at the retreat, if I’m the person facilitating your retreat, we’re not going to have a point meeting.